- High-tech interior

 The 2019 Ram 1500 pickup truck wants to be more than just a trusted hauler.
 With its roomy, refined interior and its choice of engine options, the 2019 Ram is the most livable full-size pickup on the market today.

 We rate it 5.8 out of 10 overall, with some caveats.
-For one, we haven’t driven the new mild-hybrid V-6 and V-8 engines.
-For another, we’re still waiting for crash-test results.
+For one, we haven’t driven the new mild-hybrid V-6 engine.
+For another, we’re still waiting for government crash-test results.
 (Read more about how we rate cars.)

 The latest Ram doesn’t have as much of the big-rig machismo of its predecessors, regardless of trim level: Tradesman, Big Horn, Texas-only Lone Star, off-roady Rebel, Laramie, Laramie Longhorn, or Limited.
 Instead, its smooth shape, conservative cheats the wind and doesn’t look as awkward as the 2019 Chevy Silverado.